 Take a look at our double glazing and draught proofing advice for further actions you can take.

-Window sills are especially vulnerable to condensation and the elements, which can cause the appearance of rot in the wood.
+Window sills are especially vulnerable to condensation and the elements.
 Wood can be difficult to restore, so protect the sill by using an aluminium sheet:

 - Cut out a piece of aluminium (using scissors designed for metal cutting) that matches the measurements of your window sill.

 - Position the aluminium piece on top of your window sill.